Majeed-hub/backend-development/PHP-OOP/README.md

 # OOP concepts
-## programmes are classified as OOP related are stored in this folder
+## programmes that are classified as OOP related are stored in this folder